dsccommunity/ComputerManagementDsc/README.md

 - **SystemLocale**: This resource is used to set the system locale on a Windows machine
 - **TimeZone**: This resource is used for setting the time zone on a machine.
+- **UserAccountControl**: This resource allows you to configure the notification level or granularly configure the User Account Control for the computer.
 - **VirtualMemory**: This resource allows configuration of properties of the paging file on the local computer.
 - **WindowsEventLog**: This resource allows configuration of a specified